FLEX Bridge Study – Task Descriptions

-Stress-related datasets will be extracted from airborne and ground-based campaign data to perform a quantitative analysis
+Stress-related datasets were extracted from airborne and ground-based campaign data to perform a quantitative analysis

 of the relation between sun-induced fluorescence and selected vegetation stresses.
-Open questions and limitations
+Some open questions and limitations

-regarding the link between NPQ and PRI will be identified.
+regarding the link between NPQ and PRI were identified.
 Strategies to measure NPQ beyond the

-commonly used NPQ-PRI linkage will be conceptually developed.
+commonly used NPQ-PRI linkage were conceptually developed.
 Campaign data from the HyPlant airborne sensor

 and remote sensing parameters.
-Finally, we will further extend the database generated in the PS Study with
+Finally, we further extended the database generated in the PS Study with

 more publications and datasets from recently published studies and also unpublished experiments investigating water,